UltraMessaging/lbmct/Internal_Design.md

-# lbmct - Internal Design
+# lbmct v0.1 Internal Design - Connected Topics for Ultra Messaging

 This page provides details on the CT implementation.